-5. Constantly talking and thinking about your resolutions and planning (or not) too much.
+5. Constantly just talk and think about your resolutions and not planning at all.

 Everyone knows how to talk and think about their resolutions and goals, however, not everyone can take action.
 Why regret in the future that you didn’t have the courage to follow your dreams and reach for the stars?
 How many great ideas have you already had and how many have you implemented?
 It is often the hardest to start, then everything is a little easier.